 Once the container is up and running, you can access the Jellyfin web interface by navigating to “http://your-server-ip:8096” in your web browser.
 If you are accessing it from the same machine the container is running on, you can also use “http://localhost:8096.”

 The Jellyfin wizard will greet you.
-Select your preferred display language and click “Next.”
+Set the name of the server and choose your preferred display language.
+Then, click “Next.”

 The Jellyfin server’s admin account will be created on the next screen.
 Enter a username and password of your choice and continue by clicking “Next.”